 Let’s use a popular topic of discussion when it comes to computer vision being used in daily life: self-driving cars.

-Self-driving cars are no longer science fiction.
-Moreover thousands of engineers and developers are already putting self-driving cars to the test and increasing their dependability and safety.
+Thousands of engineers and developers are putting the futuristic idea of self-driving cars to the test and increasing their dependability and safety.
 Many of them are on the road today and being used by civilians.

 The question is: how do they work?
-Simply put, computer vision is used to recognize and categorize objects picked up by the various cameras on the vehicle, like road signs or traffic signals, construct 3D maps, and estimate motion.
-From there, the AI models are taught how to react and operate within the visual parameters set and learns as it continues to drive.
+Computer vision is used to recognize and categorize objects picked up by the various cameras on the vehicle, like road signs or traffic signals, construct 3D maps, and estimate motion.
+The AI model is taught how to react and operate within the visual parameters set and learns as it continues to drive.

 This process of training the machine learning model takes lots of time.
-However, once results can be clearly seen and improved upon the models and programs can be reproduced and implemented in other types of vehicles with various arrangements of cameras and with small tweaks and modifications being uploaded directly to the technology inside the vehicle Computer Vision AIs can learn extremely quickly and efficiently.
+However, the models and programs can be reproduced and implemented in other types of vehicles with various arrangements of cameras.
+With small tweaks and modifications being uploaded directly to the technology inside the vehicle Computer Vision AIs can learn extremely quickly and efficiently.

 Now, a self-driving car is one of the most obvious examples of computer vision applications being used today.
 Let’s take a look at 10 other applications of computer vision that you may not realize you interact with daily.